 Special Programs: Yoga & Writing (2010)

 Shôken Michael Stone illuminates the ancient teachings and practices of Vipassana meditation, yoga and Mahayana Buddhism for a postmillennial age.
 Internationally recognized as a transformative visionary, teacher and agent of social change, his work manifests the fusion of committed spiritual practice and social action.
-Michael is a Fellow in Residence at the University of British Columbia.

 MATTHEW J. TRAFFORD